cs255214348-netizen/ml-practice/README.md

 # ml-practice
-this is a practice machine learning project
+This is a practice machine learning project